Mayakkam Enna: Release

 Selvaraghavan initially planned Mayakkam Enna to be released on the first week of October 2011 or during the Diwali day (26 October).
 The latter date was nearly finalised, and the film's trailer was launched at the grand finale of the Super Singer reality competition that aired via Star Vijay on 23 September.
 However, it was removed from that date due to post-production issues.
 The film was later scheduled for release on 11 November, then pushed to 18 November and later to 25 November.

-Further, Selvaraghavan tweeted through his Twitter account indicated on possibly pushing the film to December so that the semester examinations in colleges would be completed, while reports suggested that the postponement was also due to a possible clash with Osthe, also starring Gangopadhyay as the lead actress.
-However, the producers reinstated the film's release on 25 November.
+Selvaraghavan tweeted that there was consideration over pushing the film's release so that the semester examinations in colleges would be completed, while reports suggested that the film was being postponed to avoid a possible clash with Osthe.
+However, the producers reiterated the film's release as 25 November.
 GK Media acquired the film's distribution rights in the United States and Canada, while Gemini Film Circuit would release the film in Tamil Nadu.
+A preview screening was held for actor Rajinikanth, then Dhanush's father-in-law, on 23 November.

 Reception

 Critical response

 The film received positive reviews from critics and audience.

-CNN-IBN wrote that Selvaraghavan had "succeeded in presenting a sensitive and engaging movie".
+IANS wrote that Selvaraghavan had "succeeded in presenting a sensitive and engaging movie".
 The Times of India gave 3.5 out of 5, citing: "...with Mayakkam Enna he [Dhanush] proves why he is one of the best actors around".
 Anupama Subramanian of Deccan Chronicle gave 3.5 out of 5 and stated that it had a "fresh appeal and is straight from the heart without any clichéd frills".
 Malini Mannath of The New Indian Express wrote: "A sensitively crafted screenplay, deft narration, stunning vignettes and montages, and a brilliant performance by the lead pair, makes Mayakkam Enna a fascinating watch".
 Deccan Herald wrote that it was "entertaining and worth a watch".

 NDTV stated it was a film "with soul and worth a watch".
 In regard to Dhanush's performance, it wrote: "His myriad emotions elevate the movie to a great extent".
 Malathi Rangarajan of The Hindu, stated: "Selvaraghavan knows where his potential lies and has tapped it suitably."
 Pavithra Srinivasan of Rediff gave the film 3 out of 5 and wrote: "[It] has a brilliant first half but the film loses the steam in the second half".
 Sify claimed: "Simplistic story with a hard hitting impact, Mayakkam Enna will stay with you".